CogComp/lbjava/README.md

 From the root directory run the following command:

  - Just compile all examples: `mvn compile`
- - Compile and train all examples: `mvn compile -P generate-train-examples` See more details [here](lbjava-examples/README.md).
+ - Compile and train all examples: `mvn compile -P train-all-examples` See more details [here](lbjava-examples/README.md).

  - Test the whole project: `mvn test`